top of page

 Examples:

 Trixie, a rescued dog, is shut down from a previous life.
-Of the short list of values, her family will likely choose Love to fill in her blank.
+Of the seven values, her family will likely choose Love to bring her out of her shell.

-As trainers, we can explain how the value may increase by practicing specific exercises.
+As trainers, we can explain to our clients how love and bonding may increase by practicing specific exercises.
 It's much easier for the family to stay on track by remembering a value, such as love, rather than an exhaustive list of words, behaviors, theories, and instructions.
-Clients remember the exercises by associating their target values.
+Clients remember and incorporate the exercises into their lives by associating them with their target values.

 Jake, is bouncing off the walls.
 He may choose more Peace.